4lex16/UnixProject/Presentation.md

-# Presenation of the Monitoring Project
+# Presentation of the Monitoring Project

 ## Log In
 Once you've installed checkmk and got it running, when you open up the link, the page that will pop up is the one down below.